golang/dep/FAQ.md

 ## One or more of my dependencies doesn't tag its releases.
 What should I do?

-Simply add a constrainit to your manifest that specifies `"branch": "master"` for the dependency.
-Dep will deduce the current revision number of your dependencies master branch, and place it the lock-file (`Gopkg.lock`) for you.
+Simply add a constraint to your manifest that specifies `"branch": "master"` for the dependency. `dep` will deduce the current revision number of your dependencies master branch, and place it the lock-file (`Gopkg.lock`) for you.
 Anyone who clones your project will, therefore, wind up with same version of the dependency, until you `dep ensure -update`.
 See also: [What is the difference between Gopkg.toml and Gopkg.lock?](https://github.com/golang/dep/blob/master/FAQ.md#what-is-the-difference-between-gopkgtoml-the-manifest-and-gopkglock-the-lock)